-The accused student and the complainant, if any, have the right to:
+The accused student and the complainant, if any, have the opportunity to:

 - a.
 Be present at the hearing.
-However, if either or both of the accused student or the complainant fail to appear at the hearing may be held in either or both of their absences. - b.
-Present information by witness, or by affidavit or written statement witnessed by the Dean of Students Office staff if a witness is unable to attend the hearing.
+However, if either or both of the accused student or the complainant fail to appear at the hearing, the hearing may be held in either or both of their absences. - b.
+Present information by witness or by written statement from a witness sent to the Dean of Students Office staff if a witness is unable to attend the hearing.
+It is requested that witness statements be submitted two days prior to the hearing as the hearing officer will review statements for incident information.
+It is the discretion of the hearing officer to determine whether or not the statements are appropriate for inclusion in the hearing.
 It is the responsibility of the accused student and the complainant to notify their witnesses of the date, time, and place of the hearing.
-If witnesses fail to appear, the hearing will be held in their absence. - c.
-Bring an advisor to the hearing.
-The advisor, however, may not participate in examination of witnesses or presentation of materials or information to the hearing official(s), unless specifically asked to do so by the hearing official.
-The advisor may confer and give advice to the student in a quiet, confidential and non-disruptive manner. - d.
-Question their own witnesses and ask the hearing official to direct questions to other witnesses who provide information at the hearing. - e.
-No character witnesses or information regarding behavior not relevant to the incident in question will be considered in a hearing. - f.
-The accused student and the complainant may request a pre-hearing conference prior to the conduct hearing.
+If witnesses fail to appear, the hearing will be held in their absence.
+No character witnesses nor information regarding behavior not relevant to the incident in question will be considered in a hearing. - c.
+Bring one advisor to the hearing.
+The advisor; however, may not participate in examination of witnesses or presentation of materials or information to the conduct hearing board unless specifically asked to do so by the hearing official.
+The advisor may confer and give advice to the student in a quiet, confidential and non-disruptive manner.

+- d.
+Question their own witness(es). - e.
+Question the other party's witness(es) either through the hearing official or directly as deemed appropriate by the hearing official. - f.
+Request a pre-hearing conference prior to the conduct hearing.